Support the buyer's journey

 How the buyer's journey affects your content strategy

-A common mistake when creating website content is to think about what your company does and then to write about it.
-A much more effective approach is to think about who you are talking to and why.
+The natural instinct when writing website content is to focus on what your company does.
+It makes sense.
+But a more effective approach is to start with who you’re talking to and why they’re there.
 You'll notice an automatic shift in your mindset.
 It will be easier to decide what needs to be on the page, how to organize it, and what actions you want visitors to take.

 Awareness